 - How to publish content on the platform.

-- 15 top tips for using Medium effectively for business purposes (including a quick download you can use for your future reference).
+- 15 top tips for using Medium effectively for business purposes.

 Firstly, What is Medium?